git-ksa/vagrant-boxes/vbox/CentOS-7.6-oracle-11.2.0.4/README.md

 # oracle11.2.0.4-vagrant
-A vagrant box that provisions Oracle Database automatically, using Vagrant, an Centos 7.5 box and a shell script.
+A vagrant box that provisions Oracle Database automatically, using Vagrant, an CentOS 7.6 box and a shell script.

 ## Prerequisites
 1. Enable Hyper-V